Palace Gates line: British Railways (1948-1964)

 In the early 1950s, the line was one of only two branches in the London area still worked by elderly F5, mainly, and F6 2-4-2Ts.
 The remaining examples of these were called into Stratford Works for withdrawal, in mid-1958.
 There then being no other suitable locomotives for the Palace Gates line, many of its trains were worked by J68 and J69 0-6-0Ts until sufficient N7 0-6-2Ts became available, following the electrification of suburban services from Liverpool Street station to Chingford and Hertford, in November, 1960.
-N7 and L1 steam locomotives continued to be used, until September, 1962.
+From 1 January 1962 Class 125 DMUs worked some services along with N7 and L1 steam locomotives making this service the last steam worked service on the former GER.